srfi-explorations/r7rs-srfi/README.md

 Add the implementation data into implementations.scm, keep the order alphabetical.
 The first SRFI you port to any new implementation should be SRFI-64.
 As it's the test suite used in SRFI tests.

-### Misc

-The srfi/srfi-N.scm files exist for Guile compability, their content should be identical to srfi/N.sld.

-The srfi/N.rkt files exists for racket-r7rs compability.

-The srfi/39.mit.sld should be identical to srfi/39.sld except the chibi "include-shared" part commented out.